Will-Ma-02/Snake-Around-The-World/README.md

 ## Expect An Update:
 - Java · Will optimize code
-- Python · Will finish the base game
+- Python · Will touch up on some parts

 ## Completely Done:
 - None yet